-If you are led by your human emotions and not by the Word of God, you will communicate by your deeds it’s alright living contrary to the Word of God.
-Remember, God’s love is unconditional but His blessings are always conditional.
-With no boundaries on your resources clearly established, the back-slidder doesn’t feel or recognize the impact of his Godless life.
-Furthermore, we have no moral authority to compel our back-slidden loved ones to live according to the scriptures when they can look into our eyes and see our own emotional compromises with the Word.
+If you are led by your human emotions and not by the Word of God, you will communicate by your deeds that it’s alright living contrary to the Word of God.
+Remember, God’s love is unconditional, but His blessings are always conditional.
+With no boundaries on your resources clearly established, the back-slider doesn’t feel or recognize the impact of his Godless life.
+Furthermore, we have no moral authority to compel our wayward loved ones to live according to the Scriptures, when they can look into our eyes and see our own emotional compromises with the Word.
 Sin will take any opportunity to stay the course.

 The renegade must see clearly when your resources end and when he or she must look to God to have their needs met.
 Our fallen human nature causes us to consider God only as a last option.
 We will reach for everything except Him.
 It is imperative that we let “Life on earth” impact him or her with all its fury, thus driving them to their knees, and ultimately to God.

 They Always Go Far Away